SSA-B : Sustainable Supply Chain Recognition Aligned with the CSCAP–CS Standard Pathway

 Topics to be assessed

-This topic assesses whether the organization has established policies or formal commitments related to sustainability, ESG, and Sustainable Consumption and Production.
+This topic assesses whether the organization has established a sustainability, ESG, and Sustainable Consumption and Production policy or formal commitment that provides direction for responsible business development.

-This topic assesses whether the organization has a policy or governance approach for managing suppliers, partners, procurement practices, and supply-chain responsibility.
+This topic assesses whether the organization has policies or governance mechanisms to manage suppliers, sourcing practices, procurement responsibility, and supply-chain ESG expectations.

 Dimension 2: Goals, Targets, and Impact